 Venture Round in 2025

-Lutris Pharma is a biopharmaceutical company based in Tel Aviv-Yafo, Israel, founded in 2015.
-The company focuses on developing therapeutic drugs aimed at enhancing the effectiveness of anti-cancer therapies.
-Its lead product, LUT014, is a proprietary small molecule B-Raf inhibitor designed to facilitate the administration of epidermal growth factor receptor (EGFR) inhibitors.
-This innovative approach helps mitigate the common cutaneous side effects associated with EGFR treatments, thereby improving the overall quality of life for patients undergoing cancer therapy.
+Lutris Pharma is a biopharmaceutical company based in Tel Aviv-Yafo, Israel, focused on developing innovative therapies to enhance the effectiveness of anti-cancer treatments.
+Established in 2015, the company has created a proprietary small molecule drug known as LUT014, which acts as a topical B-Raf inhibitor.
+This drug facilitates the use of epidermal growth factor receptor (EGFR) inhibitors while minimizing the common cutaneous side effects typically associated with such treatments.
+By addressing these side effects, Lutris Pharma aims to improve both the efficacy of anti-cancer therapies and the overall quality of life for patients undergoing treatment with EGFR inhibitors.

 Indapta Therapeutics